Bernard Mullin, PhD

 Founder & Chairman

-Dr. Bernie Mullin is Founder & Chairman of The Aspire Group, globally recognized for innovative strategic consulting, research, and ticketing services.
-Aspire works with many iconic partners to maximize organizational effectiveness, grow revenues and attendance by building an avid and sustainable fan/corporate partner base.
-Under Bernie’s guidance, Aspire has rapidly grown into a company that generates over $200 million annually in revenue and has served 200+ brands and properties across 11 countries on three continents in 17 different sports.
+Dr. Bernie Mullin is Founder & Chairman of The Aspire Group.
+The Aspire Group works with many partners to maximize organizational effectiveness, grow revenues and attendance.
+Aspire does this by building a sustainable fan/corporate partner base.
+Under Bernie’s guidance, the firm has rapidly grown into a company that generates over $200 million annually in revenue and has served 200+ brands and properties across 11 countries and three continents in 17 different sports.

-Aspire’s purpose manifests through the 30+ Fan Relationship Management Centers (FRMCs) currently operating across the USA and Australia.
-Bernie and the Aspire staff have a highly successful track record of reducing fan churn, increasing fan loyalty, growing share of mind, heart, and wallet, and maximizing revenues and attendance while simultaneously reducing operating losses.
+Aspire’s purpose manifests through the 47 Fan Relationship Management Centers (FRMCs) currently operating across the USA.
+Bernie and the Aspire staff have a highly successful track record of reducing fan churn, increasing fan loyalty, growing share of mind, heart, wallet, and maximizing revenues and attendance while simultaneously reducing operating losses.
 This is accomplished through the creation and seamless execution of many of Aspire’s proprietary “Next-Practices” programs that helped produce numerous league and franchise all-time attendance records, record revenue and profit growth, and increased enterprise value.

 Prior to The Aspire Group, Dr. Mullin held the following positions:

 - President/CEO of the Atlanta Hawks (NBA); Atlanta Thrashers (NHL) and Philips Arena (2004-2008) – Bernie inherited an organization losing US $47M per annum, the worst team in the NBA and an NHL team that had never had a winning season.
-In just 4 years, operating losses were reduced by 80%, the Hawks were rebuilt into a team that has now made the playoffs for 10 consecutive seasons, the Thrashers won their division, and Philips Arena enjoyed its most profitable year in its history.
+In just 4 years, the Hawks operating losses were reduced by 80%, the Thrashers won their division, and Philips Arena enjoyed its most profitable year in its history.
 As a result of this new foundation, the organization was sold 7 years later for over 5 times its acquisition price.

 - Vice Chancellor of Athletics, University of Denver (1995-1999) – Bernie took an NCAA Division II program to the Division I level and oversaw the fundraising and building of $250M worth of new athletic, recreation and wellness facilities.
 As a result of these changes, DU has since captured 13 NCAA Division I National Championships in Men’s Hockey, Lacrosse, and Skiing.